 Milky Way Kínai Étterem (Chinese Seafood Restaurant / 唐人街大酒楼)

 Wenzhou-born owner of Milky Way Seafood Restaurant knows a thing or two about crustaceans.
-Not only because any self-respecting man from this seaside Chinese city can make a decent fish soup, but also since he worked at a fish market for 15 years before venturing into the restaurant business.
+Not only because any self-respecting man from this seaside Chinese city can make a decent fish soup, but also because he worked at a fish market for 15 years before venturing into the restaurant business.
 Accordingly, Milky Way specializes in what he knows best: whole steamed lobsters, crabs, tiger prawns, shrimps, and carps.
-They cook live animals and use little seasoning to let the meats speak for themselves.
+The restaurant cooks live animals and uses little seasoning to let the ingredients speak for themselves.
 And they do.

-Among the wallet-friendlier options is the fish soup (€15), with pieces of octopus and surimi crab inside a rich chicken broth boosted by noodles, eggs, bok choy, and shiitake mushrooms.
-Also good was the generously-portioned sizzling squid salad.
-Outside of seafood, Milky Way serves an excellent Peking duck (€30), too, enough for 2-3 people (no advance order is necessary).
+Among the wallet-friendlier options is the fish soup (€15), with bits of octopus and surimi crab inside a rich chicken broth boosted by noodles, eggs, bok choy, and shiitake.
+Also good is the generously portioned sizzling squid salad.
+Outside of seafood, Milky Way serves an excellent Peking duck (€30), too, enough for two or three people.

 Even among the under-the-radar Chinese restaurants in Budapest's Chinatown, Milky Way has taken secrecy to the next level.
-Guests need to weave their way through a courtyard's parking lot, then climb the stairs to the second floor to reach the restaurant's banquet hall adorned with karaoke equipment.
-Six private dining rooms are in the back of the space, from where Chinese customers can occasionally be seen stumbling out on an alcohol-fueled Friday or Saturday evening.
+You'll need to weave your way through a courtyard parking lot, then climb two flights of stairs to reach the restaurant's banquet hall adorned with karaoke equipment.
+Six private dining rooms occupy the back of the space, from where Chinese customers occasionally stumble out in an alcohol-fueled stupor on Friday and Saturday evenings.